Cadimodev/kodo/README.md

 The goal is to solve these problems because they become observable, not to prematurely build every production mechanism into the first version.

+## Known Limitations and Future Improvements

+### Outbox publisher coordination

+The current outbox publisher assumes a single active publisher instance.
+If multiple worker instances poll the outbox concurrently, they may read and publish the same pending event.

+This does not affect correctness because downstream consumers are designed to be idempotent, but it can cause unnecessary duplicate work and Kafka traffic.

+If horizontal scaling of the outbox publisher becomes necessary, row claiming should be introduced, for example using PostgreSQL `FOR UPDATE SKIP LOCKED` or a lease-based mechanism, so different workers process different batches of pending events.

 ## Testing Strategy

 The planned test coverage includes: